Viacheslav Borovitskiy

 A mathematician by training, I am now interested in the mathematically rich areas of machine learning, conducting research that aims to benefit both theoreticians and practitioners.

 Since spring 2025, I am a lecturer (tenured assistant professor) in machine learning at the University of Edinburgh.
-I am part of the Institute for Adaptive and Neural Computation within the School of Informatics.
-Previously, I was a postdoctoral researcher (ETH Fellow) in the Learning & Adaptive Systems Group at ETH Zürich, led by Prof. Dr. A. Krause.
+More specifically, I am part of the Institute for Adaptive and Neural Computation within the School of Informatics.

-I received my PhD in harmonic analysis from the St. Petersburg Department of Steklov Mathematical Institute of Russian Academy of Sciences (PDMI RAS) in 2022, advised by Prof. S. V. Kislyakov.
+Before Edinburgh, I was a postdoc (ETH Fellow) in the Learning & Adaptive Systems Group at ETH Zürich, led by Prof. Dr. A. Krause.
+I received my PhD in harmonic analysis from the Steklov Mathematical Institute (St. Petersburg Department) in 2022, advised by Prof. S. V. Kislyakov.
 I was also co-mentored by Prof. M. A. Lifshits in Gaussian processes.

 On a personal note, I am happily married to Ekaterina Noskova, a researcher in bioinformatics.